OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 Then David built an altar to the Lord there,

 > and offered burnt offerings and peace offerings.
-> And he called to the Lord, and He answered him with fire from heaven on the altar of burnt offering.
+> He called to the Lord, and He answered him with fire from heaven on the altar of burnt offering.

 ---